EliteSingles vs. Zoosk: Which Will Be Your Winner?

-EliteSingles vs. Match.com: a Battle of the Brands
+EliteSingles vs. Match.com: Battle of the Brands

-Match.com has been one of the world’s biggest and most successful online dating sites for over 20 years.
+Match has been one of the world’s biggest and most successful online dating sites for over 20 years.
 EliteSingles is a newer player on the dating scene, but adds a strong dose of compatibility matching into the mix.

-Signing up to match.com takes under 10 minutes from start to finish.
+Signing up to Match takes under 10 minutes from start to finish.
 You will be asked some basic info, then prompted to begin filling in your profile with your education, physical appearance, lifestyle and interests.
-At this point you can also include some ‘Deal breakers’ which help match.com keep unwanted singles from your inbox.
+At this point you can also include some ‘Deal breakers’ which help Match keep unwanted singles from your inbox.
 Some examples include whether your partner has or wants kids, or lifestyle choices like smoking or drinking.

-EliteSingles sign up is a whole different ball game.
+EliteSingles signup is a whole different ball game.
 You’ll be asked questions on everything from your past relationships to your sexual interests, as well as what your friends think of you, how you react to stress and what kind of family values you think are important.
 This is all to create a personality report which helps match you based on core compatibility.

 While Match is quick and simple, EliteSingles is in depth and accurate.
-It all depends what you’re looking for!
+It all depends what you’re looking for.

 Winner: It’s a Tie!